McIntire-Stennis Cooperative Forestry Program Administrative Regulations Summary

 Financial Administration: McIntire-Stennis funds may be used to pay the necessary expenses of planning and direction of research, which is, or will be, supported by McIntire-Stennis funds.

 - Funds are expected to be expended in the fiscal year of appropriation.
-Current policy allows an amount of up to 5 % of fiscal year allotment is available for obligation in the fiscal year immediately following the year of obligated year and must be expended by September 30.
+Current policy allows an amount of up to 50% of fiscal year allotment to be available for obligation in the fiscal year immediately following the year of obligated year and must be expended by September 30.

 - Funds apportioned to the States on basis of a formula.
 Factors include: 1) area of non-Federal commercial forest land; 2) volume of timber cut annually; 3) total expenditures for forestry research from non-Federal sources; 4) base amount distributed equally among the States